yifeishi/yifeishi.github.io/_pages/about.md

 My research focuses on developing intelligent machines that can perceive, reason, and interact with the physical world through the integration of 3D vision, embodied AI, and physics-informed learning.

-Our goal is to build AI systems that not only recognize the world, but also understand its geometry, physics, and dynamics to enable generalizable robotic intelligence and scientific discovery.

 ## Research Vision

 How can machines acquire human-like understanding of the physical world?
 We investigate this question from three complementary perspectives: